 - Does it sufficiently bind the primary target?

 - Does its interaction with the primary target affect one or more biochemical/signalling pathways?

 - Is the interaction of the drug on cell or organ physiology relevant to a therapeutic effect?

 - Does the drug interact with or affect other off-target tissues or organs?

-- Can the drug be delivered to the target efficiently and can therapeutic levels be achieved?
+- Can the drug be delivered to the target efficiently and achieve therapeutic levels?

 The principle of PET imaging is the ability to detect changes in cells, organs and tissues of the human body during metabolic processes.
-Some of these target glucose metabolism and this enables PET imaging to quantify functions within the cell.
-For example, in cancer cells, metabolic changes occur before the cells undergo certain changes such as metaplasia.
-In the late stages of cancer, PET will follow the structural changes and also detect changes in the disease state.
-The anatomical imaging techniques include CT and MRI, which identify any conditions occurring in the organs.
+Some of these target glucose metabolism, enabling PET imaging to quantify functions within the cell.
+For example, in cancer cells, metabolic changes occur before the cells undergo certain changes, such as metaplasia.
+In the late stages of cancer, PET will follow the structural changes and detect changes in the disease state.
+The anatomical imaging techniques include CT and MRI, identifying any conditions in the organs.